Togg: Production plant

 Gemlik district of Bursa Province was chosen as the production plant site.
 It is part of 400 ha of land owned by the Turkish Armed Forces.
 The site was preferred for its proximity to a seaport, a free-trade zone and to suppliers.
 The construction cost of the production plant is budgeted at 22 billion (approx. US$1.2 billion).
 Employment of 4,323 people is planned at the production plant.
-Annual production of 175,000 electric vehicles is planned, but that may not be enough to avoid the risk to the economy of Turkey of increasing oil imports until 2040.
-It was inagurated in 29 Oct 2022.
+Annual production of 175,000 electric vehicles is planned.
+It was inaugurated on 29 Oct 2022.

 Suppliers

 Commercial scale lithium production as a side product of boron is planned for 2022.
 Togg has also entered into a joint venture with the Chinese battery company Farasis to manufacture lithium batteries for the car: the new 50/50 venture is called Siro, and will be built near Ankara.